 If you’re going to store emergency food, it’s incredibly important to test it ahead of time, both to learn how it tastes and learn how to cook it.

-Patriot food supply is one of the most inexpensive emergency food options on the market, and I honestly wasn’t expecting much.
+My Patriot Supply is one of the most inexpensive emergency food options on the market, and I honestly wasn’t expecting much.
 I was pleasantly surprised and all their food was easy to cook and had good flavor.

 The portions are larger than many emergency food brands, and they contain a minimum of 2,000 calories per day.